sonos/dinghy/README.md

 * root dinghy test directory
     * test_executable
     * src/ mirrors the not-ignorable files from your sources
-    * test_datais contains configurable data to be sent to the device
+    * test_data is contains configurable data to be sent to the device
         * some_file
         * some_dir

 So let's say your integration test is in `tests/test_1.rs` and uses `tests/data_1.txt`.
 It will be copied into `src/tests/data_1.txt`.

+Anything in .gitignore or .dinghyignore will not be bundled.

 To open your test file easily, you can cut and paste the following helper
 function: